abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 the path.
 It's not solely a matter of renunciation, or not being moved by desire, agitation, or fear in terms of material things or how we relate to other people.
-Contentment is also the basis for concentration, samādhi---that quality of being content with this moment, this breath, this footstep, this feeling in the knee, this sound in the room, this quality of mood.
+Contentment is also the basis for concentration, *samādhi*---that quality of being content with this moment, this breath, this footstep, this feeling in the knee, this sound in the room, this quality of mood.
 To be content with just this moment is of enormous importance in terms of samādhi, concentration.
 And if there's